wazo-platform/wazo-doc/source/introduction/introduction.rst

 When transfering a call using DTMF (\*1) you get an *invalid extension* error when dialing the extension.

-The work around to this problem is to create a preprocess subroutine and assign it the the destinations where you have the problem.
+The workaround to this problem is to create a preprocess subroutine and assign it to the destinations where you have the problem.

 Under :menuselection:`Services --> IPBX --> IPBX configuration --> Configuration files` add a new file